Darren Hayes: Relationships and sexuality

-Physical health and mental health
+Health

-Hayes has often been open about his mental health struggles, namely with depression, that go back to his childhood, and his depression with hiding his sexuality while in Savage Garden.
-"I was deeply unhappy, barely containing secrets that would soon devastate me emotionally and send me to the brink of suicide at the height of my fame."
+Hayes has often been open about his mental health struggles and his depression due to hiding his sexuality while in Savage Garden.
+He said, "I was deeply unhappy, barely containing secrets that would soon devastate me emotionally and send me to the brink of suicide at the height of my fame."
 While promoting his 2022 single "Poison Blood", Hayes told Retro Pop Magazine: "I describe my depression as a blessing, a gift and a curse all at once.
 I wouldn't wish it upon my worst enemy and yet I'm aware I am a deeply sensitive person, and that my unique brain allows me to feel depths of emotions that many people don't experience [...]
 I have learned to use those moments to channel melodies and stories that I hope are so real and so relatable they might reach someone else who is in pain, like me, and remind them to stay, like I choose to, every single day."
 In 2023, Hayes elaborated, "I think we always have to remember that each one of us is essential and that we change and improve everybody's lives.
 Everybody is affected positively by our place on this earth.
 Every time that I've had a thought about wishing that I wasn't here, when the mood passes, the next day, something trivial will happen, and I think, "I'm so glad I was here to witness that."
 And that trivial moment can be as simple as having the best mac and cheese ever, or as brilliant as Madonna releasing a new song."

-In April 2025, Hayes disclosed that he was recovering from surgery, after collapsing three times while trying to get out of bed on 17 March 2025.
-Hayes incurred life-threatening injuries, shattering his left jaw bone and several teeth, and losing blood.
+In April 2025, Hayes disclosed that he was recovering from surgery after having collapsed three times while trying to get out of bed on 17 March 2025.
+Hayes incurred life-threatening injuries, shattering his left jaw bone and several teeth and losing blood.
 He required reconstructive surgery with the use of a titanium brace.
-Hayes had intended to keep the accident private, but chose to disclose it due to the extensive recovery period preventing him from working, including two months with his jaw wired shut.
+Hayes had intended to keep the accident private, but chose to disclose it due to an extensive recovery period that prevented him from working; he spent two months with his jaw wired shut.
 The cause of the fainting is unknown, but cardiac and neurological causes were ruled out.